togglebyte/togglebit.io/content/posts/2021-06-11_learning-rust.md

 * Rust installed
 * A working text editor
-* Telnet or netcat (or we can't test the server before the client)
+* (Optional) Telnet or netcat (or we can't test the server before creating the client)

 ## Format